cabouman/mbirjax/docs/source/usr_api.rst

 MBIRJAX is designed to give reconstructions using just a few lines of code.

 The first step is to create an instance with a specific geometry.
-This is done by initializing a class such as
+This is done by initializing one of the following geometry a classes:

 .. autosummary::

    mbirjax.ParallelBeamModel
+   mbirjax.ConeBeamModel

-:ref:`ParallelBeamModelDocs` and classes for other geometries are derived from :ref:`TomographyModelDocs`, which includes several methods for manipulating sinograms and reconstructions.
+Each geometry class is derived from :ref:`TomographyModelDocs`, which includes a number of powerful methods listed below for manipulating sinograms and reconstructions.
+Detailed documentation for each geometry class is provided in :ref:`ParallelBeamModelDocs` and :ref:`ConeBeamModelDocs`.

 .. autosummary::